Requirements on Research Data

 Data management plans (DMP)

-Many research funders require a DMP according to their specifications when submitting projects.
-Since April 2023, the SNSF only requires DMPs once the project proposal has been approved.
-Note, however, that you would have to apply for additional financial resources for data management in the application when submitting the proposal.
+Since April 2023, the SNSF requires a data management plan once the project proposal has been approved.
+The additional financial resources for data management have to be submitted in the application of the project, however.

 Open Research Data